qutang/qutang.dev/README.md

 7. sitemap + rss
 8. markdown + jupyter notebook

-**Disclaimer: The website is developed in harsh, codes are not well organized.
+**Disclaimer: The website is developed in harsh (literally THREE days), codes are not well organized.
 Use it with caution.**

 # Collaboration